top of page

 "There has been no independent review, because the relevant ombusman services have said they cannot investigate""

-The government’s response to PAC was published in a Treasury minute in August 2023.
-Reactions to this included:
+The government’s dismissive response to PAC was published in a Treasury minute in August 2023.
+Criticisms of their response included:

 "I do not see how the actions you propose amount to a remedy to the issues we raised"